Close

 It took 30 years to build and was completed in 1762.
 There had been a contest to design it.
 And a Florentine called Alessandro Galilei who had beaten Roman Nicola Salvi won the honour of designing the fountain.
 However, there was an outcry because a Roman had lost to a Florentine.
 So, Salvi did end up designing it.
 However, he passed away eleven years before it was completed and an architect and painter called Giuseppe Pannini completed the work.

-It is made from Travertine stone – the same as the Colosseum.
+What is the Fontana di Trevi made of?
+Travertine stone – the same as the Colosseum.

 The majority of the stone used in the Trevi Fountain is Travertine stone.
 The name Travertine means ‘From the Tiber’ – which is a river in this part of Italy.